ytyeoh/funeral/doc/dashboard/dashboard.md

 ## 2. Major Product  Category
 Dispay 2 column with PTD and MTD with details button.once clcik go to [Category PAGE](#) whcih show all categories with collapse sub-categories.
 ### Purchase MTD
-Disaply top 3 categories with value exmaple $20,000, can click on caterogy go to [Sales Of Branch PAGE](#) view sales for all branch with singel category.
+Disaply top 3 categories from company order history with value exmaple $20,000, can click on caterogy go to [Sales Of Branch PAGE](#) view sales for all branch with singel category.
   1. Paper products $10,000 + button
   2. Janitoral $5,000 + button
   3. Skin Care $5,000 + button

 ### Purchase YTD
-Disaply top 3 categories with value exmaple $120,000, can click on caterogy go to [Sales Of Branch PAGE](#) view sales for all branch with singel category.
+Disaply top 3 categories  from company order history with value exmaple $120,000, can click on caterogy go to [Sales Of Branch PAGE](#) view sales for all branch with singel category.
   1. Paper products $70,000 + button
   2. Janitoral $25,000 + button
   3. Skin Care $25,000 + button